rsdoiel/rsdoiel.github.io/blog/2020/11/09/Pandoc-Partials.md

 Use your own template
 ---------------------

-First thing is in this tutorial is to use our own template with Pandoc when rendering a single webpage.
-You use the `--template` option to provide your a template name.
+First thing in this tutorial is to use our own template with Pandoc when rendering a single webpage.
+You use the `–-template` option to provide your a template name.
 I think of this as the page level template.
 This template, as I will show later, can then call other partial templates as needed.

 Example, render the [Pandoc-Partials.txt](Pandoc-Partials.txt) file using the template named [index1.tmpl](index1.tmpl):